kimestelle/scattering-sky-sim/README.md

   I initially thought this would be a 2-hour project, but there was a reason why there's crazy papers and not many examples of this...
 1. **Struggling with Sunrise and Sunset Colors**:
   - At first, my sunsets were blue despite having implemented the exact scattering algorithms.
 I had to review all of my measurement units and constants to ensure they were physically correct (especially the path length, since a long path length scatters the blue and makes way for red)
    - However, after I was able to degrade the blue enough to get a red sunset, the sky turned green at a solar angle of 15 degrees because I was normalizing color vectors by the largest value and green became dominant at the point where red and blue balanced out.
 To fix this, I attenuated the green intensity, but this slightly disrupted the overall color balance and resulted in a less accurate implementation.
-In the future, I plan to
+In the future, I plan to revise my normalization method and accurately adjust the blues and reds to what enters the human eye to organically remove this phenomenon.

 2. **Cloud Generation Limitations**:
    - Using a Threejs shader to layer simplified noise was one of my only options to produce a product that was computationally inexpensive enough, but I ended up with clouds that looked more like fog than fluff.
 I plan to experiment with the noise and possibly find ways to combine other forms of noise such as Worley noise to create more texture.